List of Victorious characters: Mrs. Lee

 Mrs. Lee (portrayed by Susan Chuang) is the owner of Tori's favorite Chinese restaurant Wok Star, who volunteers to pay to produce Jade's play in the episode "Wok Star".
 But things get complicated when Mrs. Lee makes drastic changes to the script and wants to put her daughter, Daisy, in the play.

 Mrs. Lee returns in the episode "Andre's Horrible Girl", now operating a Sushi bar called Nozu after Wok Star "mysteriously" burned down in an accidental fire.
 This prompts Tori to ask if she is Chinese or Japanese, which she answers with a smack to Tori's head.
 She later appears in the third-season episode "How Trina Got In", making Tori and Robbie chop a pile of squid after they cannot pay their bill.
 After the bill was worked off, Robbie accidentally breaks some dishes, causing Mrs. Lee to have Robbie work off the damages with one of the jobs being rubbing her chef Kwakoo's feet.
 She also appears in the fourth-season episode "The Hambone King" where she praises Robbie's hamboning skills.
 She has a grudge against both Jade and Tori because they left her daughter hanging from the ceiling.

-She first appeared in Wok Star and Last appeared in The Hambone King.
-Her daughter first appeared in Wok Star and was mentioned twice.